-The study results showed that pomegranate (Punica granatum) extract was the most potent of the three extracts, demonstrating broad efficacy against both (Staphylococcus aureus) and (Escherichia coli, Salmonella typhi, and Pseudomonas aeruginosa ) bacteria, particularly at the highest concentration (100 mg/ml), where inhibition zones reached 25–30 mm, indicating a high capacity to inhibit bacterial growth, Sumac (Rhus coriaria) extract demonstrated good efficacy against S. aureus at the lower concentration (25 mm), but was completely ineffective against Gram-negative bacteria at the same concentration.
-When the concentration was increased to 100 mg/ml, moderate efficacy began to be demonstrated against Gram-negative species (20 mm), with a reduced effect on S. aureus observed at 15 mm, which may indicate interactions or self-inhibition occurring at higher concentrations, Regarding grape (Vitis vinifera) extract, among the three extracts, this was the least potent.
+The study results showed that pomegranate (Punica granatum) extract was the most potent of the three extracts, demonstrating broad efficacy against both (Staphylococcus aureus) and (Escherichia coli, Salmonella typhi, and Pseudomonas aeruginosa ) bacteria, particularly at the highest concentration (100 mg/ml), where inhibition zones reached 25–30 mm, indicating a high capacity to inhibit bacterial growth, Sumac (Rhus coriaria) extract demonstrated good efficacy against S. aureus at the lower concentration (25 mm), but was completely ineffective against gram-negative bacteria at the same concentration.
+When the concentration was increased to 100 mg/ml, moderate efficacy was demonstrated against gram-negative species (20 mm), with a reduced effect on S. aureus observed at 15 mm, which may indicate interactions or self-inhibition occurring at higher concentrations.
+The grape extract (Vitis vinifera) extract, was the least potent among the three extracts.
 It showed only a moderate result against S. aureus at a concentration of 50 mg/ml.
 Even this moderate result did not translate to any effect on the Gram-negative bacteria in the same study at the same concentration.
 When the concentration was doubled to 100 mg/ml, the weak activity displayed by this extract resulted in nearly all the bacteria tested having inhibition zones in the same range: 13–15 mm .as shown in Table 1 and shown in Figure 1.
-In general, S. aureus were more susceptible than at lower concentrations, while Gram-negative bacteria required higher concentrations to demonstrate sensitivity to the extracts.
+In general, S. aureus was more susceptible than at lower concentrations, while Gram-negative bacteria required higher concentrations to demonstrate sensitivity to the extracts.
 It was also noted that some extracts, such as pomegranate, showed stronger activity as the concentration increased, while others showed decreased activity against some species at higher concentrations, which may require a deeper chemical analysis of the extract components.

 Table 1: Antibacterial activity of some plant extract against bacteria that cause milk contamination